wrijugh/ckad/index.md

 - This is a **performance-based** exam.
 A browser-based console will be given to work on.
 There is no need to install any additional software apart from a small extension for the Chrome or Chromium browser.
 - For the exam environment details and candidate Handbook please visit the official [CNCF portal](https://www.cncf.io/certification/ckad/) for the most up-to-date details.
 I would highly recommend not to rely on any individual, independent or third party blog about the exam environment, because the information can go outdated.
   - [Candidate Handbook](https://docs.linuxfoundation.org/tc-docs/certification/lf-candidate-handbook)
-  - [Curriculam](https://github.com/cncf/curriculum) - refer this for latest one
+  - [Curriculum](https://github.com/cncf/curriculum) - refer this for latest one
   - Very useful [Exam Tips](https://docs.linuxfoundation.org/tc-docs/certification/tips-cka-and-ckad)
 - **Practice** **Practice** **Practice** - key to the success.
 Once you are comfortable solving the problems go for time bound practice.
 Use stopwatch and solve as quickly as possible.
-If you are well prepared then probably there is no proble which you can't solve. **Time management** is the key.
+If you are well prepared then probably there is no problem which you can't solve. **Time management** is the key.

 ## Steps to prepare